Metadrop/behat-contexts/README.md

 #### Steps

 - Given I run elysia cron

-   Run elysia cron.
+  Runs Elysia cron.
 Only for D7.

 - Given I run the elysia cron :job job

-   Run elysia-cron-job.
+  Runs the specified Elysia cron job.
 Only for D7.

 - Given I run the cron of Search API

-   Run search api cron.
+  Runs Search API cron.
 Only for D7.

 - Given I run the cron of Search API Solr

-   Run search api solr cron.
+  Runs Search API Solr cron.
 Only for D7.

+#### Configuration

+No configuration needed.

 ### Cookie compliance context

 It allows to check that sites are GDPR-compliant with regard to cookies.
-This feature is compatible with any cookie banner integration, including OneTrust, Cookies and EU Cookie Compliance.
+This feature is compatible with any cookie banner integration with the proper configuration.
+The context includes preconfigurations for OneTrust and EU Cookie Compliance Drupal module.

 It can check that there are no cookies saved in the browser before they are accepted.
 It can also check the expected cookies appear when cookies are accepted.

-The content has a default list of domains of typical third party services that may add cookies to the browser, but this list is not exhaustive.
+The context has a default list of domains of typical third party services that may add cookies to the browser, but this list is not exhaustive.
 Check your site and add any additional domains you may need to the *cookies_third_party_domains_included* parameter.

+By default, only those iframes whose domains belong to the **THIRD_PARTY_COOKIE_HOSTS** CookieComplianceContext constant will be detected as iframes that will add unwanted cookies.

 There are two main ways to use this context: using one of the cookie managers supported (OneTrust and EU Cookie Compliance Drupal module), or configuring all the parameters manually.